 Under the legislation, only the state could ban, regulate, tax or charge usage fees related to cups, straws, plastic bags, takeout containers, Styrofoam and other “auxiliary” food, beverage or merchandise containers.

-“We put enough restraints on small business as it is,” Ledbetter told al.com.
-The House sponsor said instead of banning packaging, a better approach would be to increase litter fines to keep consumers from disposing of the commonly used containers improperly.
+“We need uniformity of commerce, a single regulation, so businesses and industries have knowledge of” Alabama’s policy regarding packaging products, Livingston told senators.
+Ledbetter has said a better approach would be to increase litter fines to keep consumers from disposing of the commonly used containers improperly.

 This article is part of the Alabama Retail Report, a communication for Alabama Retail Association members.
 Not a member?
 Join us!